Scicom-AI-Enterprise-Organization/small-malaysian-lm/README.md

 1. 131072 token batch size.
 2. 100 warmup with 2e-5 warmup-stable-decay schedule.
 3. Fused AdamW optimizer.
-4. Because we are using B200s, we are only able to do BF16 Flash Attention 2 v2.8.3 out of the box for now.
+4. Because we are using B200s, we are only able to do BF16 Flash Attention 2 v2.8.3 out of the box for now, currently Flash Attention 2 is the fastest based on our benchmarked varlen causal self-attention at [Scicom-AI-Enterprise-Organization/self-attention-benchmark-B200](https://github.com/Scicom-AI-Enterprise-Organization/self-attention-benchmark-B200).
 5. Liger Kernel for `swiglu`, `rms_norm` and `fused_linear_cross_entropy`, **set `rope=True` caused NaN for torch compile**.
 6. Single GPU, feel free to add DDP by your own.